Comp-coder-4/Retail-Cleaning-Project/00_README.md

 ## Business Objective: Clean retail store sales

-The goal was to find issues with the dataset and then clean it using Excel functions and 2 look up tables with information on some products and their prices.
+The goal was to find quality issues with the dataset and clean it to improve data quality.
+This is done using 2 look up tables with product information.

 Tool Used: Excel